 Sweet orange and tangy cranberries come together in this soft, moist cake, which is then topped with a rum glaze, for a truly festive dessert.
 Even if you’ve already stuffed yourself silly, you’re going to want a slice.

 It’s so easy to make, and uses simple ingredients that are found in any grocery store.
 So no need to hunt down any specialty ingredients.
 Plus it can be made in advance.
 Talk about a time saver!

 I used the bundt pan handed down to me from my grandmother.
 It’s a heavy, 10-inch Nordic Ware pan, and my absolute favourite because it’s simple design makes greasing and releasing a breeze.
-You can find a new model of the pan here.

 If you try this (or any of my recipes), snap a picture and tag me @themisfitbaker on Instagram.
 I’d love to see your version 😃